NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

     → main job crashes

-   Below is an example for how a child job can crash the main job (many ways).
+   Below is an example of how a child job can crash the main job (many ways).

 <img src="./figures/fig4_error.png" alt="image info" width="80%">